danmayer/coverband/README.md

 - View individual file details

-- Clear Coverage - disabled by default as it could be considered a danager operation in production.
+- Clear Coverage - disabled by default as it could be considered a dangerous operation in production.
 Enable with `config.web_enable_clear` or leave off and clear from [rake task](#clear-coverage).

   - Clear coverage report